 - Configure your project preferences accordingly.
 Be sure to refer to the sections below to determine which types of data are copied to a new project that's created from a project template.

 - Once you're done configuring the project template, contact your Procore point of contact to mark that project as a template so that it will appear in the drop-down menu of project templates when you create a new project. (see screenshot below)

 - Once you've created your template, you may Apply a Project Template to a New Project.

 Items That Will Carry Over to Your New Project

-- Most of the advanced setting configurations for each tool except for Schedule.
+- Most of the advanced setting configurations for each tool except for Schedule and the Project Home.
 (See "Configure Advanced Settings: [Procore tool]" in the site for more information on each of a tool's specific advanced settings)